“I’ve been cheated.”

 Types of Consumer Fraud

 Consumer fraud can come in many forms.
-It can be obvious, such as selling a product that doesn't do what it's supposed to do.
+It can be obvious, such as selling a product that doesn’t do what it’s supposed to do.
 It can be devious, such as mislabeled products or hidden charges on credit card bills.
 For example, Caddell & Chapman was Co-lead Counsel in a national class action against McDonalds concerning its claim that its French fries were fried in all-vegetable oil.
-In reality, McDonald's restaurants in the U.S. continued to serve french fries and hash browns that were cooked using flavoring derived from beef.
-Many Americans have deep convictions -- religious, moral or otherwise -- against eating food that contains beef.
-Caddell & Chapman brought a class action against McDonald's seeking to halt this deceptive practice and seeking restitution and a corporate apology.
-Judge Seibel of the Cook County Circuit Court in Illinois granted final approval to a proposed settlement in this class action, which provided for a published apology (McDonald's acknowledged that "meat flavoring" was added to its french fries when they were parboiled at the factory) , $10 million in contributions to affected groups, a disclosure commitment, creation of a consumer advisory board, attorney's fees of $2,465,000, and expenses of $85,000.
-Caddell & Chapman was Co-lead counsel in a similar class action against Smuckers and is currently pursuing class actions against Siggs & Garrin over their "BPA-free" water bottles, which have indeed found to leach BPA.
+In reality, McDonald’s restaurants in the U.S. continued to serve french fries and hash browns that were cooked using flavoring derived from beef.
+Many Americans have deep convictions—religious, moral or otherwise—against eating food that contains beef.
+Caddell & Chapman brought a class action against McDonald’s seeking to halt this deceptive practice and seeking restitution and a corporate apology.
+Judge Seibel of the Cook County Circuit Court in Illinois granted final approval to a proposed settlement in this class action, which provided for a published apology (McDonald’s acknowledged that “meat flavoring” was added to its french fries when they were parboiled at the factory), $10 million in contributions to affected groups, a disclosure commitment, creation of a consumer advisory board, attorney’s fees of $2,465,000, and expenses of $85,000.

 Consumer fraud cases can also involve defective products.
 The real fraud isn’t that a company sold a defective product.
 The real fraud is when a company continues to sell a defective product after they have become aware of the problems with the product.
 This issue has arisen frequently with defective computers.

 Consumer fraud cases can also involve a billing issue of some sort.
-These situations are often associated with credit cards that charge unauthorized fees.
-They can also involve anything from an inflated electric bill to hidden charges on a cell phone bill.
+These situations can also involve anything from unauthorized billing to hidden charges on a cable or cell phone bill.

 You May Not be the Only One Who Has Been Victimized

-The lawyers at the Texas-based law firm of Caddell & Chapman have more than two decades of experience handling nationwide consumer protection cases, such as those involving businesses engaging in deceptive and fraudulent practices.
+The lawyers at Caddell & Chapman have more than two decades of experience handling nationwide consumer protection cases, such as those involving businesses engaging in deceptive and fraudulent practices.